-Now that December has arrived, the cold weather is here to stay.
-If you notice the extra chill in the air causing an upswing in your gas and electric bills, then it’s possible that your home is not as energy efficient as it should be.
-This time of year it is a good idea to check for areas where cold air could be sneaking in.
-Windows are the most common locations for drafts in the home.
+If you notice the cold weather causing a rise in your gas and electric bills, then it’s possible that your home is not as air tight and it should be.
+This time of year it is a good idea to check for areas where cold air could be sneaking in to make your home more energy efficient.
+Windows are the most common locations for drafts in the home!

-Addressing this issue first and foremost will allow you to save money on heating your home in time for winter.
-Homeowners replace their windows for numerous reasons, but since window replacement can be costly, you may opt to do a temporary fix instead.
+Addressing drafty windows will allow you to save money on heating your home in time for winter.
+When windows are rotted or damaged beyond long-term repair, replacement is the best option for value.
+But since window replacement can be costly, and not every window requires immediate replacement, you can opt to do a temporary fix instead!

 - Weather stripping – This option is affordable and an easy solution for those who love to DIY.
 You can purchase the material for a few dollars per window at your local hardware store.
 Cut the strips to size and fill the gaps between the window sash and jamb.

-- Draft snakes – This product is a metal tube made of fabric and they can be placed on the windowsill or under a door to keep out the cold air.
+- Draft stopper – Place a heavyweight fabric draft stopper on the windowsill or under a door to keep cold air from leaking through the cracks.

 - Curtains – Replacing lightweight curtains with a heavier, more insulating curtain material can act as a trap and catch air between the layers of fabric to provide insulation.